This article was authored by our friends at Square. Thanks to their team for sharing these insights with the Yelp community.

 Another great way to get more regulars?
 Give them goodies for repeat visits.
 Offering a rewards program is a simple way to do this.
 You can do this with physical punch cards, or you can make things easier for yourself (and create new data sources to analyze) with a digital program that automatically tracks and rewards customers.

 Square Loyalty lets you select how often you want to reward your customers and how much they’ll get as a reward.
 The program also lets you choose how much your customers need to spend or how often they need to come in to get a digital punch or stamp or star.

-So if customers are weighing where to get their morning cup, they’re likely to choose your shop over the competition if they have incentive to do so.
+So if customers are weighing where to get their morning cup, they’re likely to choose your shop over the competition if they have the incentive to do so.

 Another way to keep customers coming back?
 Stay up to date on current trends in business technology (your payment processing, POS, and other apps).
-For example: Data shows that some customers are more likely to seek out and return to businesses that use mobile payments.
+For example, Data shows that some customers are more likely to seek out and return to businesses that use mobile payments.
 Customers are also more likely to frequent a business that has a seamless checkout experience, so look for a point of sale that is set up for quick transactions.

-Regular customers are not only key to the success of your business — they help you forge more meaningful relationships with your local community.
+Regular customers are not the only key to the success of your business — they help you forge more meaningful relationships with your local community.
 With additional insights, you’ll have a neighborhood of regulars in no time.